 Updated 2019.
 Thailand is a Country with so much to offer.
 It’s a Country known for its backpacker vibe but you don’t need to be a backpacker to enjoy Thailand.
 Thailand has gorgeous islands, jungle, national parks, impressive temples, culture, an array of activities, and a really good party scene with awesome party islands!

 If you’re going to be spending one month in Thailand and you mainly want to Party, this is the Thailand Itinerary I suggest you use as it includes all Thailands Party Islands!

-Note – if you are visiting for less than a month, 2 weeks or 3 weeks for example, you can definitely adapt the below, visit just a few places and still have a great time!
+Note – if you are visiting for less than one month, 2 weeks or 3 weeks for example, you can definitely adapt the below, visit just a few places and still have a great time!
 Or have a look at my 2 weeks in Thailand Itinerary!

 Bangkok should be your starting point.
 Khao San Road specifically.
 Khao San Road is probably one of the most ‘backpacker’ areas in the world.
 It’s the gateway to South East Asia and it’s also a lot of fun, whether you’re a backpacker or a holiday maker.

 During the day Khao San Road is busy with people and market stalls but as night comes the stalls slowly start to go away and the bars open out onto the road instead.
 The music is pumping, the beers and buckets are flowing and its easy to have a night here that you won’t forget (or may forget but not because it wasn’t fun!).

 I would suggest spending at least 3 nights in Bangkok to fully enjoy it and at least one of these on Khao San Road, if not two, and head to the City for another night, preferably to a cocktail bar with a view.. you’ve seen the Hangover, you know what I mean!